bylickilabs/FiveM_Airport-Bridge/README.md

 -[✅] Unpack the archive,
 -[✅] load it in your fivem resources
--[✅] enter your server config 'start AirportBridge'
+-[✅] enter your server config 'start AirportBridge' -[✅] Remove the -main extension from the archive to be unpacked Restart server...

-Restart server...

 ```